leotam/leotam.github.io/_posts/2017-04-10-Frameworks.markdown

 *NVLink, high-speed GPU interconnect baked into the DGX-1 <http://www.anandtech.com/show/10229/nvidia-announces-dgx1-server>*

 ### ADDENDUM
-Furthermore, it's straight-forward to install NCCL on a multi-GPU system to examine communication.
+Furthermore, it's straight-forward to install on a multi-GPU system to examine communication.
 For example, after cloning the repository:

 {% highlight bash %}
 cd nccl